Motorola DROID X2 is now official: May 19th release date on Verizon with a dual-core chip

 No front-facing camera?
 It's always something missing from these phones.
 The Samsung AMOLED but 1st Gen processor - Thunderbolt great kickstand and 4g but terrible battery life.

+With the CDMA network, there's not that much of a point in having a front facing camera since you can only video talk over Wifi, which only Apple can really market apparently.
 IMO the bummer on this and the only reason I won't get it is no LTE, I think it's a great device for people who won't want to pay for the LTE phones, but that's why I'm not getting it, I own the X and it's the best phone I've had to date far and away.

 CDMA network can handle video talk.
 Wife and I have Thunderbolt's and we use Tango over 4g all the time.
 I have even used Tango over 3g and although fairly choppy at times, it still works.
 Just remember to use the LTE on/off app for best battery life on Thunderbolt.
 It works wonders!
 No need for LTE all the time.
 4g music download 8 seconds, 3g music download 22 seconds.

 Posts: 24; Member since: Mar 19, 2010

 You can Video chat over 3G on CDMA, you just can't use data and cellular service at the same time.
 Video calling uses only data, not both simultaneously.
 If you're thinking of video chat being restricted to WiFi you would be thinking of Apple, which is a phone manufactuer, not a wireless provider.
 It doesn't matter whether you have service on AT&T (GSM) or Verizon (CDMA), you still can't make 3G video calls on an iPhone.